 - Multi-Access Edge Computing (MEC): moves the computing of traffic and services from a centralized cloud to the edge of the network and thus closer to the subscriber or device.
 This allows for connectivity and data processing to occur at the edge of wireless carrier networks, such that processing tasks can be more closely located to subscribers or devices, thereby reducing latency and cost

 - Private Networks: solution that offers a dedicated, secure wireless network to enterprise customers, built on top of OpenRAN-based vRAN, MEC, and software for the core network.
-Enterprises and industries can use 4G/LTE and 5G networks to replace or augment existing wired and wireless local area networks (LANs).
+Enterprises and industries can use private 4G/LTE and 5G networks to replace or augment existing wired and wireless local area networks (LANs).
 These solutions can be offered in two models: i) small footprint rack-mountable servers deployed on-premises or ii) a hosted cloud delivered by a provider, on-premises or off-site, in a colocation data center

 Ultimately, virtualization of the radio access network (RAN) will enable multiple wireless carriers to share the same physical resources so that their coverage and resource utilization are both increased.